-• Three medication reconciliation measures (#0097, #0554, and #0646) were viewed as competing with each other (and are related to measure 0553 and 0419).
+• Three medication reconciliation measures (#0097, #0554, and #0646) were viewed as competing with each other (and are related to measure #0553 and #0419).
 On a conceptual level, all three of these measures address medication reconciliation among patients discharged from an inpatient facility.
 The measures differ in the following ways:

-0097 Medication Reconciliation 0054 Medication Reconciliation Post-Discharge 0646 Reconciled Medication List Received by Discharged Patients Includes patients age 65 years and older Includes patients age 65 years and older Includes all patients Timeframe is 60 days Timeframe is 30 days Timeframe is each discharge Can be fulfilled by a physician in a physician office Can be fulfilled by a provider with proscribing privileges, clinical pharmacist, or nurse, and an outpatient visit is not required Facility-level measure
+0097 0554 0646 Medication Reconciliation Medication Reconciliation Reconciled Medication List Post-Discharge Received by Discharged Patients Includes patients age 65 years Includes patients age 65 years Includes all patients and older and older Timeframe is 60 days Timeframe is 30 days Timeframe is each discharge Can be fulfilled by a physician Can be fulfilled by a provider Facility-level measure in a physician office with proscribing privileges, (setting is hospital) clinical pharmacist, or nurse, and an outpatient visit is not required Documented in medical record Documented in medical record Provided to patient Clinician level of analysis Health plan level of analysis Facility level of analysis Data from administrative Data from administrative Data for denominator from claims claims administrative claims, data for numerator from medical record